Mechanical Refrigeration

 The Technology of Mechanical Refrigeration

 (The focus of this page is to establish a timeline of mechanical refrigeration on U. S. railroads, 1945 to 1959, using sources not previously readily available.
-Sources include a wide variety of internet searches, online newspapers, and current websites and abandoned websites and magazines at Archive.org.)
+Sources include a wide variety of internet searches, online newspapers, and current websites and abandoned websites, and industry trade magazines at Archive.org.)

 Mechanical refrigeration of the late 1940s and early 1950s required two basic components of the refrigeration unit: a refrigeration compressor, and an engine fueled by diesel or gasoline to drive the compressor.
 Some were direct-drive between the engine and the compressor.
 Others were electro-mechanical, with the engine driving a generator to create the electricity which in-turn was used to drive an electric mother that drove the compressor.
 Each rail car also had a fuel tank for the engine.
 The engine was connected to the compressor, and the two were usually mounted to a common platform to allow easy maintenance, removal and replacement.
 These common platforms were at times called generator sets, or gensets.